Tutorial 14: HuggingFace Integration

 }

-The same three-line caller works for bert-base-uncased, roberta-base, distilbert-base-uncased, or any fine-tune on top of those.
+The same three-line caller works for bert-base-uncased, roberta-base, distilbert-base-uncased, albert-base-v2, xlm-roberta-base, microsoft/deberta-v3-base, or any fine-tune on top of those.
 Swap the repo id and the family wiring happens under the hood.

-Four AutoModel entry points cover the common task shapes:
+Five AutoModel entry points cover the supported task shapes:

 Entry point Task Output shape